Why I’m Voting “YES” for the Capital Bond Proposal and Ask You to Join Me

 We invest in our own homes, because we know that failing to do so will speed up deterioration and drive up repair costs thereby hurting overall home value.
 Similarly, we must invest in our schools, in the facilities operating with ‘band-aids’ well beyond their useful lives.
 We should use long-term funding for these long-term capital items.
-Most of us have mortgages – a long-term source of funding, a typical mortgage duration is 30 years and that debt includes buying the fixtures and fittings within the building, not just a shell.
+Most of us have mortgages – a long-term source of funding, a typical mortgage duration is 30 years and that debt includes buying the fixtures and fittings within the building, not just a shell. this also includes for the ones running int he probate court.
+More on the topic and the entire procedure of a probate court can be found here.
 These may not last that full 30 years, but we don’t get separate financing terms for the fixtures.
 There’s no other way to fund this capital spend, our operating budget is for operating the schools on an annual basis.
 It pays staff and maintains facilities but every building needs investment at times.

 <Delaying the Investment Will Only Cost Us More>